Assisting Juveniles With Criminal Defense Issues

 The attorneys at Groshek Law PA have extensive criminal defense experience trying cases before judges and juries in courts throughout Minnesota.
 They have defended juveniles against a variety of criminal charges, including:

 - Juvenile criminal sexual conduct

 - Juvenile domestic assault

-She understands the resources and programs available to children who have been charged with crimes, and she will work with the state and the judge to develop a program that is best suited to the needs of the minor.
-Ultimately, her goal is to do what it takes to give her clients the best chance for a successful future.
+Groshek Law PA fights to protect children against being charged as an adult or under EJJ.
+They understand the resources and programs available to children who have been charged with crimes, and they will work with the state and the judge to develop a program that is best suited to the needs of the minor.
+Ultimately, their goal is to do what it takes to give their clients the best chance for a successful future.

 Many lawyers do not realize that even if a felony charge against a juvenile over the age of 16 is negotiated down, it will still be a matter of public record.
-Christa understands this and negotiates on her clients’ behalf to restore confidentiality, protecting juveniles from having their adjudication remain in the public eye.
+The only way to prevent this is to prevent felony charges from being brought.
+The attorneys at Groshek Law PA understand this and negotiate on their clients’ behalf to restore confidentiality, protecting juveniles from having their adjudication remain in the public eye.

 Contact Us Today For Serious Representation

 It cannot be stressed enough how important it is to have an attorney who is familiar with the complexities and procedures involved in juvenile defense.
 Contact Groshek Law PA today by calling 612-426-7047 or by sending us an email to speak with a juvenile defense lawyer.